freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 20.1

 Your virtual machine comes with PostgreSQL (psql) installed.
-In order to interact with it, you need to log in.
-You can do that by typing `psql -U freecodecamp postgres` into the terminal and pressing enter.
-The `-U` stand for `username`.
-This will log you in as `freecodecamp`.
+Log into it by typing `psql -U freecodecamp postgres` into the terminal and pressing enter.

 #### HINTS